Rapist who avoided jail for attacking girl, 13, appeals conviction

 He avoided prison after judge Lord Lake consulted Scotland's new sentencing guidelines for people aged under 25.

-Donald Findlay KC told the Court of Criminal Appeal in Edinburgh that Hogg had suffered "a very significant" miscarriage of justice from Lord Lake.
+Donald Findlay KC told the Court of Criminal Appeal in Edinburgh that Hogg had suffered "a very significant" miscarriage of justice at the hands of Lord Lake.

 He said: "The verdict that the jury brought back was demonstrably wrong."